 How have we calculated it?

-We've then taken the average mortgage advance from lenders in the region and worked out the average deposit and salary required for the loan (based on four times' salary).
+We've then taken the average mortgage advance from mortgage lenders in the region and worked out the average deposit and average salary required for the loan (based on four times' salary).

 Building as big a deposit as possible is the first step.
-This allows you to borrow a lower percentage of the value of the property and access better mortgage rates.
+This allows you to borrow a smaller percentage of the value of the property and access cheaper mortgage rates.

 Aim for a minimum 10% deposit.
-It is possible to put down less in some cases, but this means less favourable mortgage rate and higher monthly repayments.
+It is possible to put down less in some cases, but this means less favourable mortgage rate which results in higher monthly mortgage payments.

 If you are struggling to raise a deposit, check out Help to Buy where the Government will lend you up to 20% of the purchase price interest-free for the first five years through an equity loan scheme.

-Provided your credit score is in good order and your monthly outgoings do not limit your ability to repay a mortgage, banks and building societies will lend up to around four times your salary.
+Provided your credit rating is in good order and your monthly outgoings do not limit your ability to repay a mortgage, banks and building societies will lend up to around four times your gross annual salary.

-For more help purchasing your first home, read our first-time buyers guides.
+For more help purchasing your first home, read our first time buyer guides.

 There are more affordable alternatives to the West Midlands if you venture either northwards or into Wales beyond Cardiff.